CallumMoss/Gambit-Chess-Engine/diary.md

+17/10/2024
+Used current magic techniques to generate all moves for all sliding pieces on all squares.
+En passant, castling and promotions to be done.

 16/10/2024
 Worked on generating move tables for sliding pieces using precomputed magics.
 Can now generate rook moves for all positions.